-WVSOM's Board of Governors consists of twelve persons, including an elected full-time member of the faculty; an elected member of the staff; a member of the student body in good academic standing; and nine lay members appointed by the governor.
-The elected staff and faculty members serve a term of two years; the elected student representative serves a one-year term.
+WVSOM's Board of Governors consists of twelve persons, including an elected advisory, non-voting full-time member of the faculty; an elected member of the staff; a member of the student body in good academic standing; and nine lay members appointed by the governor.
+The elected advisory, non-voting staff and faculty members serve a term of two years; the elected student representative serves a one-year term.
 Appointed members serve four-year terms.
 The Board of Governors shall carry out the duties as described in West Virginia Code §18B-2A-1 through §18B-2A-4.